GetLevvel/katacoda-scenarios/rhoar-vertx/compulsive-traders/03-deploy-to-openshift.md

 Log in using `developer/developer` for username and password.
 You should see the newly created project called `“vertx-kubernetes-workshop"`.
 Click on it.
 You should see four pods running, one each for the quote-generator, portfolio-service and micro-trader-dashboard microservices that you created in previous scenarios and a new one for the compulsive-traders service that you created just now.

 Click on the route for the `micro-trader-dashboard`.
 Append `“/admin”` at the end of the route and you should see the dashboard.
-You should see some new services and if you click on the “Trader” tab on the left, cash should have been set in the top left corner.
+You should see some new services and if you click on the “Trader” tab on the left, you may start seeing some moves on your portfolio!

-Alternatively, click on the
+Alternatively, you can click on the
 [route URL](http://micro-trader-dashboard-vertx-kubernetes-workshop.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/admin)
 to access the dashboard.

-And now you may start seeing some moves on your portfolio!